 1/10/17 No-till forage production.
 What works and what needs work.
 Maine Ag.
 Trades Show, Augusta, ME, 45 in attendance.

 2/24/16 UMass Crops field Day, 50 in attendance.

 1/13/16 Maine Agricultural Trades Show, 42 in attendance.

-250 Farmers return the survey from milestone #2; 200 farmers provide contact information for further involvement in the project.
+250 Farmers return a survey.
+200 farmers provide contact information for further involvement in the project and attendance at future events.
 3 farmers in each participating state plan to plant on-farm demonstrations in collaboration with project team.

-180 of the 200 farmers from milestone #3 attend at least one field day in each state that explain the project performance target, the known benefits of cover crops, ongoing cover crop for forage research, on-farm trials.
+200 farmers attend at least one field day in each state that explain the project performance target, the known benefits of cover crops, ongoing cover crop for forage research, on-farm trials.

 8/11/16 Northeast Organic Farming Associate Field Tour, UMass Research Farm, Deerfield, MA, 16 in attendance.